scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 The abilities to grow a project and change its schema on-the-fly catalyze the kind of exploration that is crucial to answering research questions.

 The workflow submission features of **signac-flow** interoperates with popular HPC schedulers including SLURM, PBS/TORQUE, and LSF automating the generation and submission of scheduler batch scripts.
-Directives are set through Python function decorators and define resource and execution requests for operations.
+Directives are set through Python decorators and define resource and execution requests for operations.
 Examples of directives include number of CPUs or GPUs, the walltime, and memory.
 The use of directives allows **signac-flow** workflows to be portable across HPC systems by generating resource requests that are specific to each machine's scheduler.